capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/system-architecture/Component Descriptions.md

 - **React + Firebase + Vercel**: A powerful setup for real-time interactivity, user management, and rapid deployment.
 - **Material-UI + Framer Motion**: Delivers a polished UI with animations and customizable themes.
-- **GitHub + JIRA + Vercel**: Effective project management and deployment flow, supporting version control, issue tracking, and CI/CD for automated production updates.
+- **GitHub + Jira + Vercel**: Effective project management and deployment flow, supporting version control, issue tracking, and CI/CD for automated production updates.

 This documentation provides an overview of how each component and technology fits into the application to deliver an engaging, efficient, and scalable user experience.